calumatos/Metabolic-Syndrome/README.md

 # Mini-Project-SQL ###

 ## Metabolic Syndrome ##
-A Comprehensive Dataset on Risk Factors and Health Indicators

 by Elisa Cerdá Doñate & Carmen Matos

+### About Project
+We started with a Kaggle dataset, which we cleaned using our new skills in Python, using the Pandas library.
+We then transferred the cleaned data to MySQL, where we ran queries and applied the knowledge we'd gained over the past few days.
+We then applied the power of Tableau and Python to create visualisations and validate our hypotheses.
+This whole process culminated in the integration of our findings into our final presentation.

 ### About Dataset
+A Comprehensive Dataset on Risk Factors and Health Indicators.
 This dataset contains information on individuals with metabolic syndrome, a complex medical condition associated with a cluster of risk factors for cardiovascular diseases and type 2 diabetes.
 The data includes demographic, clinical, and laboratory measurements, as well as the presence or absence of metabolic syndrome. https://www.kaggle.com/datasets/antimoni/metabolic-syndrome

 ### Column Descriptors:

 1. **seqn:** Sequential identification number.
 2. **Age:** Age of the individual.